DanyaHDanny/tafordqe/README.md

 From logs:
 ```
-podman logs jenkins | findstr "Please use the following password"
+podman logs jenkins | grep "Please use the following password"
 ```

 ### First initialization